kframework/X86-64-semantics/docs/draft.md

-The decompiled binary is missing of various attributes like precise types, variables (stack , global, heap), control flow structures, exact function arguments and return types.
-The goal is how the absense of these attributes in decompiled binary affect clients like compiler optimizations and analysis (like pointer analysis and ??) or symbolic execution.
+The binary is missing of various attributes like precise types, variables (stack , global, heap), control flow structures, exact function arguments and return types.
+The goal to experimentally evaluate how the presence of these attributes in source code facilitate (or in other words, how the absence of these attributes in binary affect) clients like compiler optimizations and analysis (like pointer analysis and ??) or source level symbolic execution.
+This also helps in answering what is the minimal set of attributes which can facilitate a particular cleint.

-The kind of questions that will be answered by this work are like
-- How the absence of an attribute affect a particualr client
-- What set of attributes can facilitate a particular cleint.

 One approach of doing that could be to start with the McSema decompiled IR and add attributes (e.g. type information) to it using a particular attribute recovery method (e.g. type recovery).
 The issues with this approach are the following.